verveschool/versel/content/book/chapters/becoming-dangerous.md

 Third, you move faster.

-Because you are not thinking through each step, you are not slowing down.
-You are not over explaining.
-You are just asking and listening and moving forward.
+Because you're not thinking through each step, you're not slowing down.
+You're not over explaining.
+You're just asking and listening and moving forward.

 Fourth, you close more deals.

-Because you are not trying to convince, you are not sounding desperate, and people want to work with you.
+Because you're not trying to convince, you're not sounding desperate, people want to work with you.

-Fifth, you build a reputation.
+And fifth, you build a reputation.

 People start talking about you.
 People start asking for you specifically.
-People want to buy from you because they have heard that you are good.
+People want to buy from you because they've heard that you're good.

 That reputation is worth more than any sales technique because it does the selling for you before you even get on the phone.

 Becoming dangerous is not about learning more.
-It is about practicing until what you have learned becomes invisible.
+It's about practicing until what you've learned becomes invisible.

+It's about doing the thing so many times that it's no longer a thing.
+It's just how you operate.

 The path to mastery is always the same.
 Learn the framework.
 Apply it.
 Bomb.
 Get feedback.
 Adjust.
 Do it again.

-Repeat until it is automatic.
-Then repeat until you do not even think about it.
+Repeat until it's automatic.

+Then repeat until you don't even think about it.

-That is dangerous.
+That's dangerous.